works-on-my-machine/opencv-code-server/README.md

 Using absolute paths is the recommended way.
 If you want to use relative paths, make sure they are relative to `docker-compose.yaml` file.
 Try to keep config and projects path outside of this repository for a persistent experience.

 ## Use
 Open your favorite browser and access to `https://opencv.lan` and `https://novnc.lan`.
 Checkout example project.
+When you open your first project on the code-server it will ask you to select a kit, clang 12.0.0 is used for examples.
+It can be changed from status bar (See screenshots).

 ![opencv.lan](images/code-server.png)
 ![novnc.lan](images/novnc.png)